livegnik/2way-design/2WAY High-Level Design.md

 Furthermore, the frontend streamlines user experience by consolidating notifications from various plugins into a unified interface, offering users a comprehensive view of their system activity.
 Alongside notifications, logs and errors are also accessible from a single view, providing users with valuable insights and facilitating efficient troubleshooting.

 The pre-installed Library plugin serves as a robust search tool, empowering users to query and filter information within the system effortlessly.
-Leveraging degrees of separation within the 2WAY graph, users can navigate and explore interconnected data sets with ease, enhancing the platform's searchability and usability.
+Leveraging degrees of separation within the 2WAY Graph, users can navigate and explore interconnected data sets with ease, enhancing the platform's searchability and usability.

 The Contacts plugin acts as an intuitive contact list or address book, allowing users to manage their network connections seamlessly.
-Integrated with the 2WAY graph, the Contacts plugin provides a user-friendly interface for organizing and accessing contacts, facilitating smooth communication and collaboration.
+Integrated with the 2WAY Graph, the Contacts plugin provides a user-friendly interface for organizing and accessing contacts, facilitating smooth communication and collaboration.

-Building upon the Contacts plugin, the Messages plugin offers peer-to-peer messaging capabilities, leveraging contact information and network connections from the 2WAY graph.
+Building upon the Contacts plugin, the Messages plugin offers peer-to-peer messaging capabilities, leveraging contact information and network connections from the 2WAY Graph.
 This enables real-time message exchanges, fostering effective communication within the platform.

 Moreover, the Social plugin enhances user experience by providing a centralized social feed that aggregates the latest messages from contacts.
 This feed offers users a consolidated view of their interactions and conversations, keeping them informed about relevant discussions and activities within their network.